 Our practical help offers advice and information for every stage of your journey: planning and booking before you go; the journey itself; accommodation and activities; travelling with mobility equipment; insurance and more.

 If things go wrong in destination

 British nationals take many millions of trips overseas every year, most of which pass without incident.
 However, if you get into difficulty, such as falling sick, being a victim of crime or facing an emergency, go to the nearest British Embassy, High Commission or Consulate.
-A directory of all overseas offices is on the FCO website.
+A directory of all overseas offices is on the FCDO website.
 Your holiday rep, local guide, hotel or local police should also have this information.

 If you need help in a country where there’s no British diplomatic or consular office, you can get help from the diplomatic or consular office of another EU country.
 The UK also has informal arrangements with some Commonwealth countries, including New Zealand and Australia.